decentlydonedata/lego_sets/README.md

 lego_data_kaggle.csv and lego_sets_kaggle.csv were the data set used

-This project represents the independent coding done to create example questions for end of semester revision sessions of first and second year econometrics.
+This project represents the independent coding done to create example questions for end of semester revision sessions of first and second year econometrics, hosted by Economic Student Society of Australia.